LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/automatic-messages.md

     4. Do nothing.
     5. Messaging Line in Off-Hours

-### How to Start
+### Configuration

 #### Step 1 - Enable Automatic Messages

+Enable the Automatic Messages feature.

-Enable *Controller Bot*, please contact your account team in order to do this.
+<div class="important"> It is required that your account has the Controller Bot permissions enabled; please contact your account team in order to do this.</div>

 #### Step 2 - Create function

-Create a new function using one of the messaging events.
+Create a new function using one of the messaging events:

-1. Messaging new conversation.
+* Messaging new conversation.
-2. Messaging conversation end.
+* Messaging conversation end.
-3. Messaging conversation routing.
+* Messaging conversation routing.
-4. Messaging participants change.
+* Messaging participants change.
-5. Messaging TTR.
+* Messaging TTR.
-6. Messaging conversation idle.
+* Messaging conversation idle.
-7. Messaging consumer step up.
+* Messaging consumer step up.

 You can select one of the available [templates](liveperson-functions-event-sources-overview.html#templates) for the chosen event.
 Currently, only one function per template type can be created for those conversational events.
 If there are multiple types of functionality needed that stem from the same event invocation, these should be coded into the same `lambda`.